Natural Gas Surchage – Frequently Asked Questions (FAQs)Open All Close All

 Filing and Making a Payment

 The reporting period is quarterly.
 The due date for the return and payment is the last day of the month following each calendar quarter.
-Public utility corporations are required to file a Natural Gas Surcharge Return for Public Utility Gas Corporations, BOE-501-NU.
-Consumers that receive their natural gas directly from an interstate pipeline are required to file a Natural Gas Surcharge Return for Consumers – Interstate Pipeline, BOE-501-NC.
+Public utility corporations are required to file a Natural Gas Surcharge Return for Public Utility Gas Corporations, CDTFA-501-NU.
+Consumers that receive their natural gas directly from an interstate pipeline are required to file a Natural Gas Surcharge Return for Consumers – Interstate Pipeline, CDTFA-501-NC.

 CDTFA will mail a return within 15 days of the due date to all registered accounts.
 If you do not receive a return, please contact our Customer Service Center toll-free at 1-800-400-7115 (TTY: 711), Monday through Friday, 8:00 a.m. – 5:00 p.m., Pacific time, excluding state holidays, or download a BOE-501-NU return or a BOE-501-NC return from the BOE website at www.boe.ca.gov.
 Your return must be filed timely even if you do not receive a return from CDTFA.

 Returns and payments must be postmarked by the due date to be considered timely.
 If the due date falls on a Saturday, Sunday or state holiday, returns and payments postmarked or received by the next business day will be considered timely.

 There are several options for paying any amount due.
 You can easily and conveniently make your payment online.
 Select the "Make a Payment" tab on the CDTFA website.
 You can also pay by credit card or electronic funds transfer (EFT) at "Make a Payment" or by calling 1-855-292-8931 (for credit card payments).